NII-cloud-operation/nbsearch/README.md

   - [nblineage](https://github.com/NII-cloud-operation/Jupyter-LC_nblineage)
   - [lc_notebook_diff](https://github.com/NII-cloud-operation/Jupyter-LC_notebook_diff)

-If you create a Notebook file in this environment, it will be automatically indexed in Solr and you will be able to search for it using the Search.
+If you create a Notebook file in this environment, it will be automatically indexed in Solr and you will be able to search for it.
 Please refer to the [Usage](#usage) section for more information.

 > **Note**: It may take some time for Apache Solr and MinIO to start up.
 If your search fails, please wait a while and try again.